How to make a line follower robot using Arduino and L298N | 4-way line tracking sensor module

 Step 9

-Then, glue a foam board piece to the top of the Arduino board and glue the li-ion battery holder to it.
-After, put the batteries.
+Then, glue a foam board piece to the top of the Arduino board and glue the Li-ion battery holder to it.
+After, put the batteries into the battery holder.

 Step 10

 Now, connect this robot to the computer.
-OK, let’s creates the program for this robot.
+OK, let’s create the program for this robot.
 It is as follows.

 //Motor one